H61ME33 - Motherboard MSI - Free user manual and instructions

 HDMI Port (optional)

 The High-Definition Multimedia Interface (HDMI) is an all-digital audio/video interface capable of transmitting uncompressed streams.
-HDMI supports all TV format, including standard, enhanced, or high-definition video, plus multi-channel digital audio on a single cable.
+HDMI supports all TV formats, including standard, enhanced, or high-definition video, plus multi-channel digital audio on a single cable.

 VGA Port